nir/jupylet/docs/programmers_reference_guide/graphics-3d.rst

 Shadertoys
 ----------

-A great way to get started with OpenGL programming is `Shadertoys <https://www.shadertoy.com/>`_ which is an online tool for creating and sharing shaders through WebGL.
-It seems it was created by hackers for hackers so there is little official documentation and some of its guides take the form of a documented shadertoy like this one `shadertoy.com/view/Md23DV <https://www.shadertoy.com/view/Md23DV>`_:
+Once you get a little comfortable with OpenGL and the GLSL shader programming language, `Shadertoys <https://www.shadertoy.com/>`_ are a great way to practice and upgrade your skills by programming and sharing fragment shaders online:

 .. raw:: html

-    <iframe width="384" height="216" frameborder="0" src="https://www.shadertoy.com/embed/Md23DV?gui=true&t=10&paused=true&muted=false" allowfullscreen></iframe>
+    <iframe width="384" height="216" frameborder="0" src="https://www.shadertoy.com/embed/wlVGWd?gui=true&t=10&paused=true&muted=false" allowfullscreen></iframe>
     <br>
     <br>

-Two online turorials worth checking out are `The principles of painting with math <https://www.youtube.com/watch?v=0ifChJ0nJfM>`_ and the series `ShaderToy Tutorials <https://www.youtube.com/watch?v=u5HAYVHsasc&list=PLGmrMu-IwbguU_nY2egTFmlg691DN7uE5&index=1>`_.
+Two online turorials worth checking out are `The principles of painting with maths <https://www.youtube.com/watch?v=0ifChJ0nJfM>`_ and the series `ShaderToy Tutorials <https://www.youtube.com/watch?v=u5HAYVHsasc&list=PLGmrMu-IwbguU_nY2egTFmlg691DN7uE5&index=1>`_.

 You can render shadertoys in Jupylet with the :class:`~jupylet.shadertoy.Shadertoy`